Cumehtar/PGE4/Wiki/Timeline and Historical Events.md

 ***Founding of the [[Druadach Kingdom]] (4E 227 - 4E 251)***

-*[[Melusa Stormclaw]] unites the various clans of the Reach and conquers historically Reachfolk cities, as well as some Nordic, Redguard, Orcish, and Breton settlements.*
+*[[Melusa Swordclaw]] unites the various clans of the Reach and conquers historically Reachfolk cities, as well as some Nordic, Redguard, Orcish, and Breton settlements.*

 ***Minotuars Begin to Rebuild [[Sancre Tor]] (4E 266)***